 - Graduates who are “unavailable to the industry” (grads who returned to school or joined the military, international students who returned to their home country, or graduates who are incarcerated, deceased, or have medical conditions that keep them from working)

 Although there are many variables here, the actual calculation of the placement rate is fairly simple: Any graduate that falls into categories 2-5 is counted as not being placed, and any graduate that falls into category 6 is removed from the data pool.
 Only the graduates who have paid employment related to their specific education are counted as being placed.

 Let’s look at a purely hypothetical example.
-Say the ACCSC required us to survey Film students who graduated in 2009, and, for the sake of this discussion (and ease of explanation), let’s just say that there were 100 grads who fit that description and are not “unavailable to the industry.”
+Say the ACCSC required us to survey Film students who graduated in 2014, and, for the sake of this discussion (and ease of explanation), let’s just say that there were 100 grads who fit that description and are not “unavailable to the industry.”
 (Again, please note that this is a purely hypothetical example.)

 Counted as placed:

 - 72 grads are working on films, at production companies, at television stations, or any other position directly related to the education they received at Full Sail